-FFØR offers a complete vegan hair range, but what other plant based friendly ways are there to help hair?
+FFØR offers a complete vegan hair range, but what other plant-based friendly ways are there to help hair?
 Diet would be a good place to start because when you feed your body you are feeding your hair too.
-There are many scientific reports which suggest nutrient packed foods can help bring out the best in your tresses.
+There are many scientific reports which suggest nutrient-packed foods can help bring out the best in your tresses.
 An added benefit of plant power is that vegan foods are usually full of these.
-So, if you are looking to give your locks a new lease of life, what not try incorporating these 5 foods into your diet?
+So, if you are looking to give your locks a new lease of life, why not try incorporating these 5 foods into your diet?

-This bright green fruit is known for its many health benefits, from being attributed to helping with your gut to your heart.
+This bright green fruit is known for its many health benefits, from being attributed to helping your gut to your heart.
 With all its nutrients, there are countless ways in which avocado cares for your hair.
-For example, its fatty amino acids help hydration which leads to growth, strengthening and preventing breakages.
-It is also rich in other hair loving nutrients such as biotin and vitamins A, D, E, and K. There are lots of fun ways to eat avocado, why not help your hair by having some smashed avocado or even some guacamole and tortilla chips?
+For example, its fatty amino acids help hydration which leads to growth, strengthening, and preventing breakages.
+It is also rich in other hair-loving nutrients such as biotin and vitamins A, D, E, and K. There are lots of fun ways to eat avocado, why not help your hair by having some smashed avocado or even some guacamole and tortilla chips?

 Although this nut is small in size it is full of essential nutrients for healthy hair, especially magnesium, which is key for the health of each individual hair strand.
 When building a strand of hair the follicle needs magnesium to create proteins which grow cells.
 Therefore, having a good amount of magnesium in your body helps to produce strong and thick hair.
 What’s more, almonds can be enjoyed in many ways – from roasted almonds to fortified almond milk.